NCAR/cirrus-jhub-images/README.md

-# ccpp-jhub-images
+# cirrus-jhub-images
-This repository is where Custom Jupyter images for use with the CISL Cloud Pilot Project are maintained and built via GitHub Actions on self-hosted runners
+This repository is where Custom Jupyter images for use with the CISL CIRRUS JupyterHub are maintained and built via GitHub Actions on GitHub Actions Runner scale sets

 | Image Name | Test Status | Image Push Status |
 |---|---|---|